 In October 2020, the Network set out a new roadmap to improve the health and well-being of those living with diabetes across the region.

-This survey was a pulse check on the priorities that the Diabetes Strategic Framework set in November 2016.
+The Citizen Poll was a pulse check on the priorities that the Diabetes Strategic Framework set in November 2016.

-Our Survey was not a consultation but an opportunity to find out three years on, if there are certain areas where we should place particular emphasis as we refresh our work programme, based on people’s experiences.
+Our Survey was not a consultation but an opportunity to find out three years on, if there were certain areas where we should place particular emphasis as we refresh our work programme, based on people’s experiences.

 The Network recently welcomed 28 PLWD as members of our network working groups and are supporting them to share their lived experience in partnership with Diabetes UK.
 PLWD are represented across our programme structure, contributing to improving treatment and care for PLWD in Northern Ireland.